(Learning goals written by Claude, Sonnet 4.6, Anthropic)

 The yielding overcomes the strong;”

-“What it loses, it gains,
+“What it loses, it can gain,

-What it donates, it accepts,
+What it donates, it can accept,

 It is weak yet strong,

-It strengthens yet destroys;”
+It strengthens yet destroys.”

 Water as a solvent